-(4 credits)

-Prerequisites: BI105, BI106, MA111, FC120
+4 credits (spring - alternate even years) Prerequisites: BI105, BI106, MA111, FC120

 This course will focus on generalized ecological principles that are applicable to marine and terrestrial systems.
 Fundamentals include climate patterns, energy flow through ecosystems, nutrient cycling, population dynamics, plant ecology, species interactions, characteristics of different biomes and animal behavior.
 Current issues to be discussed include biodiversity crisis, global warming, habitat fragmentation, human population growth, invasive species and pollution.
 The laboratory exercises will introduce students to ecological methodology including, surveying and sampling populations and designing and conducting experiments.
 Many of the labs will be held outside and will make use of Mitchell Woods.
 Students will complete a project requiring knowledge of statistics and database management.
-Students in this course will participate in organizing the annual Mitchell
+Students in this course will participate in organizing the annual Mitchell College Earth Day Event.